How anime shaped Japan's global identity

 Pokémon fever swept the globe, triggering a franchise blitz of anime, plushies and trading cards as the bubblegum-yellow Pikachu became a staple on American television sets.
 Nintendo sold more than 31 million copies of the 1996 game "Pokémon Red/Green/Blue," and the television series has aired in more than 100 countries.

-The world's interest in anime even changed attitudes towards the genre at home, according to Takako Masumi, a curator at Tokyo's National Art Museum.
+The world's interest in anime even changed attitudes towards the genre at home, according to Takako Masumi, a curator at The National Art Center, Tokyo.

 Masumi compares the growing popularity of anime within Japan to the transition of ukiyo-e (woodblock art) from a low to high art form.
 Ukiyo-e was initially used to wrap ceramics to prevent them from breaking when they were exported abroad towards the end of the 19th century.